luminovang/documentation/global/functions.md

 ### env

-Get environment variables from `env` file, its a wrapper that combines both `$_ENV`, `$_SERVER` and `getenv`, with an additional feature to ensure the accuracy of the return type and default value if the key was not found in the environment.
+Get environment variable value from registered `ENV` variables, its a wrapper that combines both `$_ENV`, `$_SERVER` and `getenv`, with an additional feature to ensure the accuracy of the return type and default value if the key was not found in the environment.

 ```php
 function env(string  $key, mixed  $default = null): mixed